ashtonsix/fast-ai-cli/README.md

 Run `fa open` in another terminal or, in your browser, go to `[YOUR_INSTANCE_URL]:8888`.
 The default password is `dl_course`.

-Create a new notebbok & have fun! :phone: :princess: :horse: :smile:
+Create a new notebook & have fun! :phone: :princess: :horse: :smile:

 **IMPORTANT:** Run `fa stop` when your done (you'll be charged $0.90/hour otherwise)